Neural Graph Matching Network: Learning Lawler's Quadratic Assignment Problem with Extension to Hypergraph and Multiple-graph Matching: Proposed Approaches

-\textbf{Matching aware embedding of association graph}.
-Then the matching problem can be transformed to finding the vertices in the association graph that encode the node-to-node correspondence between two input graphs, as illustrated in Fig.~\ref{fig:association_graph}.
-Specifically for vertex classification on the association graph, we use GCN~\cite{KipfICLR17} for its effectiveness and simplicity.
-Firstly, based on (unweighted) adjacency matrix $\mathbf{A} \in \{0,1\}^{n_1n_2 \times n_1n_2}$: $\mathbf{A}_{ia,jb} = 1$ if $\mathbf{K}_{ia,jb}>0$ and otherwise 0, we compute the normalized adjacency matrix:
+The matching problem can be transformed to selecting the vertices in the association graph that encode the node-to-node correspondence between two input graphs, as shown in Fig.~\ref{fig:association_graph}.
+For vertex classification on the association graph, we use GCN~\cite{KipfICLR17} for its effectiveness and simplicity.

+We define the (unweighted) adjacency matrix of association graph $\mathbf{A} \in \{0,1\}^{n_1n_2 \times n_1n_2}$: $\mathbf{A}_{ia,jb} = 1$ if $\mathbf{K}_{ia,jb}>0$ and otherwise 0. $\mathbf A_{ia,jb}$ serves as an indicator whether there exists an edge between vertices $ia$ and $jb$ in the association graph.
+Recall that the vertex $ia$ represents the matching between node $i$ and $a$ from separate input graphs (see Fig.~\ref{fig:association_graph}).
+In association graph, an edge exists between $ia$ and $jb$ if and only if the node-to-node matchings $i$ to $a$ and $j$ to $b$ can co-exist, and there exists an edge-to-edge affinity score defined between edges $ij$ and $ab$.
+Since $\mathbf{A}$ is symmetric, we compute the degree matrix for normalization: